 While these areas are limited relatively to the size of the exporting countries, it could still have local impacts and competition with current land uses, as for instance in Egypt where industries and agriculture areas are concentrated alongside the Nile river and the Suez canal.
-Hydrogen projects could have impacts

-A briefing by TRANSPORT & ENVIRONMENT on local ecosystems, even in desert countries and disturb populations living in the chosen regions, especially during the construction part of the projects.
+Hydrogen projects could have impacts on local ecosystems, even in desert countries and disturb populations living in the chosen regions, especially during the construction part of the projects.
 Co-location of projects close to export infrastructures or other industries could minimise the impact while being more cost effective.